shandilyarindam/PulseDilli/README.md

 **AI-powered civic grievance management for Delhi -- file complaints in any language, get real-time updates, auto-escalation via ML.**

 Citizens interact entirely through WhatsApp.
 No app downloads, no forms, no English literacy required.
 Speak or type a complaint in Hindi, English, Urdu, Punjabi, Haryanvi, Bhojpuri, Hinglish, or any mix -- Gemini AI understands, classifies, and routes it to the right department.
 A trained ML model auto-escalates unresolved complaints.
-Officers manage everything through a real-time [CM dashboard](https://pulsedilli-dev1-theta.vercel.app/).

 ---